danfeinberg/cs5010projecttemplate/README.md

 # CS 5010 Semester Project

-This repo represents the coursework for CS 5010, the Fall 2022 Edition!
+This repo represents the coursework for CS 5010!

 **Name:** put your full name here